shakebugs/shake-docs/docs/ios/crash-reporting.md

 Crash reports are automatically sent during the next app launch after the crash occurs.
 These reports follow the same rules as regular feedback reports to some extent.
 The crash reports will be saved even if the app is offline and sent later when app regains connection.

-However, the user can't opt out of sending the crash report as it can with the standard feedback, but he can optionally provide more information and describe the actions that led to the crash.
+Your end users can't opt out of sending their crash report as they can with the standard feedback, however they can optionally provide more information and describe what happened prior to the crash.

 ## Editing the report

-During the next app launch after the crash occurs, a popup offering the user a chance to describe the crash will appear.
+On the next app launch after the crash occurs, a sheet offering the user a chance to describe the crash will appear.

 This can be enabled by setting the `isAskForCrashDescription` flag to `true` prior to calling the `start` method.